Morus indica

 Morus indica is a species of flowering plant in the mulberry family Moraceae.
 As with other mulberries, it is a deciduous tree.
-Morus indica is native to the temperate and sub-tropical Himalayan region and is currently cultivated in India, China, Japan, and East Africa.
+Morus indica is native to the temperate and sub-tropical Himalayan region and Indochina, and is currently cultivated in India, China, Japan, and East Africa.

 Description

 Morus indica, as with other members of the mulberry family, is often described as either a small tree or a shrub, rarely exceeding 10–15 m.
 When young, the branches are covered in fine, soft hairs; however, the plant loses these hairs as they mature.
 The branches are a light gray-brown color.

 The leaves range from 4-12.5 cm long and 2.5-7.5 cm wide, and are attached to the tree via petioles.
 The leaves themselves are usually ovate but sometimes lobed, coming to a narrow point, making them somewhere between caudate and acuminate.
 The leaves are retuse to slightly cordate, having a small lobe at the base.
 They are shortly serrated, with each tooth narrowing to a thin point, making them apiculate.
 The leaf colour is dark green, with a paler underside covered in fine hairs.